grafana/grafana-operator/documentation/api.md

         <td><b><a href="#grafanadashboardspecconfigmapref">configMapRef</a></b></td>
         <td>object</td>
         <td>
-          Selects a key from a ConfigMap.<br/>
+          ConfigMapRef is a reference to a ConfigMap data field containing the dashboard's JSON<br/>
         </td>
         <td>false</td>
       </tr><tr>